 Questions, Issues, Comments - Send 'em Our Way

-Feel free to use the Log & Event Manager Release Candidate Thwack forum to report and comment on any issues, questions, or comments you have about this release.
+Feel free to use the Security Event Manager (SEM) Release Candidate Thwack forum to report and comment on any issues, questions, or comments you have about this release.
 Our product management, development, and QA teams are keeping an eye out for any possible issues.

 If you have a question about whether a case you've filed was resolved in this release or a certain feature request implemented, feel free to ping back on this post or in the RC forum and let me know - I'll be sure to look into it.